Hawaii Five-0 (2010 TV series) season 7: Production

 On March 25, 2016, the series was renewed for a seventh season.
 On July 6, 2016, production began on the seventh season with a Traditional Hawaiian Blessing.

+In episode seven, Doris tells Steve about a lock box she had hidden in the house for Steve (and Mary) to look at for more background knowledge about her.
+She tells him the combination is "090268" in order to open it.
+The number is the actual date of the premiere of the original TV series.

 Masi Oka's departure

 On November 17, 2016, it was announced that Oka would be leaving the series after the thirteenth episode.